umarov90/ReFeaFi/README.md

 ```sh
 python add_negatives.py
 ```
 Repeat these commands starting from training scan and prediction models several times to generate the final models.
+The generated data used to train our final models can be downloaded directly [training_data](https://drive.google.com/file/d/1sodoR286E4BuI_znd-_3z13STPpQEk1k/view?usp=sharing).

 Run scripts in 'validation' folder to reproduce the experiments described in the paper:
 * tf_case_study.py: Calculates dependency between JUND and BATF binding motifs inside the regulatory regions